Born In: Chicago, Illinois, United States

 Having aced her artistic skills, Golonka then moved to New York City, where she studied with Lee Strasberg, Sanford Meisner and Uta Hagen.
 It was at the age of nineteen that Golonka started a full-fledged career in acting.

 Arlene Golonka’s first major role was for the production, ‘The Night Circus’ with Ben Gazzara.
 The play was staged at the Shubert Theatre in New Haven Connecticut.
 The first screening of the play was done on November 17, 1958.
 Almost after a week-long trial run, the play moved to Broadway on December 2, 1958.
 However, ‘The Night Circus’ with Ben Gazzara did not have many screening in Broadway and was closed merely after seven performances.

-Though Arlene has retired from television, she occasionally takes up film roles.
-She also serves as a teacher, teaching acting to her students.
+After retiring from television, she occasionally took up film roles.
+She also taught acting to newbies.

 On February 14, 1969, she married Larry Delaney.
 They remained a couple until 1977, after which they parted ways and later divorced.